telip007/cloud-sdk-ios/README.md

                                        redirectUrl: "CloudSDK://oauth",
                                        scope: "read")

-CloudSDK.instance.createSession(for: authRequest, needsAuthentication: { webview in
+CloudSDK.shared.createSession(for: authRequest, needsAuthentication: { webview in
   // adjust the style of the webview by setting tintColor and barTintColor
-  // present the webview in your app so the user can log in and grant authorization to your app }, authenticated: {
+  // present the webview in your app so the user can log in and grant authorization to your app }, authenticated: { token in
   // dismiss the webview
   // user granted authorization, continue with your requests }, failure: { error in
   // dismiss the webview
-  // user cancelled the authorization or an error occured })
+  // user cancelled the authorization or an error occurred })
 ```